CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/streets.md

 ---
 layout: bos_content
-permalink: /featured-analysis/streets/
+permalink: /featured-analysis/transformational-investments-in-streets-and-transportation/
-title: Streets
+title: Transformational Investments in Streets and Transportation
 card:
-  - title: Keeping Streets Clean and Safe
+  - title: Transformational Investments in Streets and Transportation
     body: >
       The FY19 budget invests in making sure city streets are clean and safe.
     img: /img/fa-streets-keeping-streets-clean-safe.jpg